pingcap/docs-cn/sql/admin.md

 - `ADMIN SHOW DDL JOB QUERIES job_id [, job_id] ...`: To view the original SQL statement of the DDL task corresponding to the `job_id`; the `job_id` only searches the running DDL job and the last ten results in the DDL history job queue
 - `ADMIN CANCEL DDL JOBS job_id [, job_id] ...`: To cancel the currently running DDL jobs and return whether the corresponding jobs are successfully cancelled.
 If the operation fails to cancel the jobs, specific reasons are displayed.
+- `ADMIN CHECK TABLE tbl_name [, tbl_name] ...`: To check the consistency of all the data in the specified table and corresponding indexes.
+If the check is passed, an empty result will be returned.
+On failure, an error message will indicate that data is inconsistent.

   > **Note**:
   >